RelevanceAI/vectorhub/README.md

 #### Version 1.4

-Previous issues with batch-processing handled:
+Previous issues with batch-processing:

-- If bulk fed in, would cause bulk error when really only 1 in 15 inputs were causing errors

-- Lack of reliability in bulk_encode meant most of the time bulk_encode was just a list comprehension

-- This meant we lost any speed enhancements we could be getting as we had to feed it through matrices every time
+If bulk fed in, would cause bulk error when really only 1 in 15 inputs were causing errors.
+Lack of reliability in bulk_encode meant most of the time bulk_encode was just a list comprehension.
+This meant we lost any speed enhancements we could be getting as we had to feed it through matrices every time.

+The new design now lets us get the most out of multiple tensor inputs.

 <p align="center">
     <a href="https://hub.getvectorai.com">